 If you want better results from your team and your work, you should regularly stop to think about what was learned at the end of each project.
-This will get you thinking about what’s working well and what can be improved.
+This will get you thinking about what’s working well and what can improve.

-A win is something that happened in your project that led to a positive outcome.
+A win is something that happened in your project that led to a positive outcome and should be included in your lessons learned Excel template.
 Perhaps you used a new collaborative project management software to organize this project and your team was able to finish their work much faster than usual.
-This would be considered a win, because there was a positive outcome.
+This would be considered a win because there was a positive outcome.

 Wins should be shared with other people in your organization who might benefit from your learnings.
-If the new project management software helped your team, then it will likely help others!
+If the new project management software helped your team, then it’ll likely help others!

 An issue is something that happened in your project that led to a negative outcome.
-Maybe you needed the IT team for this project but they were busy, which caused a delay for your start date.
+Maybe you needed the IT team for this project but they were busy, which delayed your start date.
 This is considered an issue because it negatively impacted your work.

-Issues should be discussed with relevant stakeholders, so that changes can be made to avoid the same problem in the future.
-In this example, you could talk to management about hiring more IT staff so that you don’t have to wait around for help to become available.
+Issues should also be included in your lessons learned template and discussed with project stakeholders so that changes can be made to avoid the same problem in the future.
+In this example, you could talk to management about hiring more IT staff so you don’t have to wait for help to become available.

-This template is intended to be used at a project milestone.
-Use it at a stopping point in your project to look at one specific section of work, or use it at the completion of the project to look at the entire project.
-This depends on how long and how complex your project is, but most people can get away with using this once at the end of the project.
+This lessons learned template is intended to be used whenever the project team reaches a project milestone.
+You can either use it at a stopping point in your project to look at one specific section of work or wait until project completion to look at the entire project.
+This depends on how long and how complex your project is, but most people use this document once at the end of the project.

-Start by downloading the template, then open it in Excel.
+Start by downloading the lessons learned Excel template.
 The first section you should fill out is the project information section.

 In this section, you’ll add a little bit of information about the project, so that if this document is shared, other stakeholders understand what this is in reference to.
 This is also helpful so that when you look back at this document later, you remember which project it was for.

 - Project name: Give your project a name, so it can be quickly identified